A robotic arm is performing welding on a metal pipe in an industrial setting, producing bright sparks.

 Challenges that Forced RoboFab to Investigate New Solutions

 1. Difficulty achieving consistent, high quality welds – RoboFab was experiencing inconsistencies in their final products due to the high cost and shortage of skilled welders, as well as having downtime and subcontract welders.
-“You always have new people coming in and out of your shop; and sometimes they’ll do a test weld and pass the test.
-And then they weld good for a week but at the end of the day there will be inconsistencies in the products due to human error on repetitive tasks.”
-Says Wade Eno, CEO of RoboFab.
+“You always have new people coming in and out of your shop, and sometimes they’ll do a test weld and pass the test.
+And then they weld good for a week but at the end of the day there will be inconsistencies in the products due to human error on repetitive tasks,” Says Wade Eno, CEO of RoboFab.

 2. The need to lower the cost of production by utilizing technology – Robofab was looking for a technology with lots of potential for growth that would lower the cost of their production.
 “We wanted to invest in a cutting-edge technology that would lower our production costs”, says Eno.
 “We also knew the inevitable that in 10 years all welding can be done with robotics and we wanted to be an early adopter”.